pieterhartel/Truffle-tests-for-free/README.md

 Ganache CLI v6.2.5 (ganache-core: 2.3.3)
 ```

-Some contracts cannot be compiled with versions of Truffle later than v5.0.2.
+Note: Some contracts cannot be compiled with versions of Truffle later than v5.0.2.

 ## Description

-A test consists of executing the file `make.sh` in the directory of the contract.
+A test is executed by the shell script `make.sh` in the directory of the contract.
 This shell script fires up `ganache-cli` with the parameters needed for the test.
 It then runs `truffle test` to compile, and deploy the contract, and to run the test.
-The example below was generated from the verified source available here: https://etherscan.io/address/0xef7c7254c290df3d167182356255cdfd8d3b400b#contracts
+The example below was generated from the verified source downloaded from: https://etherscan.io/address/0xef7c7254c290df3d167182356255cdfd8d3b400b#contracts
 ```
 Vitaluck_3b400b.dir/
 ├── contracts